+Investor Relations

-Highwoods Properties, Inc. Investor Relations 3100 Smoketree Court Suite 600
+Highwoods Properties, Inc.

+3100 Smoketree Court, Suite 600

-Raleigh, North Carolina 27604
+Raleigh, North Carolina 27604-1050

-Phone: (919) 872-4924
+Telephone: (919) 872-4924

-We also maintain an Internet site at http://www.highwoods.com at which there is additional information about our business, but the contents of that site are not incorporated by reference in or otherwise a part of this prospectus.
+We also maintain an Internet site at www.highwoods.com at which there is additional information about our business, but the contents of that site are not incorporated by reference into, and are not otherwise a part of, this prospectus.